NYU-Processor-Design/nyu-amba/ReadMe.md

   a suitable format for peripherals on the APB.

 ## Further Reading
-Rishyak's notes about each component are in the [notes directory](https://github.com/NYU-Processor-Design/nyu-amba/tree/main/notes).
+Rishyak's notes about each component are in the [docs directory](https://github.com/NYU-Processor-Design/nyu-amba/tree/main/docs).

 However, if you prefer to read from source[^note]:
 - [Official AMBA AHB specification](https://developer.arm.com/documentation/ihi0011/a/AMBA-AHB)